xelvhk/attendance_bot/README.md

 - Record arrival and departure time to DB:
 - Show statistics for a week and a month
-- Send a sticker
+- Send a random sticker

 ### Things to do:
-- Add random stickers
+- Add some other statuses for a non-working days, vacation

 ### Requirements
 For installing requirements: `pip install -r requirements.txt`